A New Meaning for Independence Day

 It's July 4th, Independence Day in the U.S. Many American families celebrate this national holiday with some combination of cookouts, fireworks, family get-togethers, and parades.

-But if you're caring for an elderly relative, the July 4 holiday can be a bittersweet one.
+If you are caring for an elderly relative, the July 4 holiday can be a bittersweet one.
 The celebration of our nation's declaration of independence often comes with the realization that your loved one's independence is slipping away.
 And as your loved one becomes more dependent on you, your independence can seem to slip away, too.

 But here's the thing: caring for an elderly loved one doesn't have to mean giving up your own life in the process.
 It doesn't have to mean neglecting your needs or living up to some self-sacrificing ideal.